argenkiwi/kenkyo/README.md

 ### Chords

-This layout implements a few common chords, also kown as key combinations or combos, which are available in all layers with the exception of _Extend_:
+This layout implements a few chords, also kown as combos or key combinations, which are common to all layers with the exception of _Extend_:

 - `W` + `E`: `Esc`
 - `I` + `O`: `BackSpace`